Farah Stockman

 Farah Nisa Stockman (born May 21, 1974) is an American journalist who has worked for The Boston Globe and is currently employed by The New York Times.
 In 2016, she was awarded the Pulitzer Prize for Commentary.

+Early life

+Stockman was born in East Lansing, Michigan, to a white father and a black mother who were Michigan State University professors.
+She has a sister, Demress.

 Education

 Stockman attended Radcliffe College, graduating in 1996.

 She was an active member of the Radcliffe Rugby Football Club.

 In the summer of 1996, Stockman directed the Mission Hill Summer Program with Harvard's Phillips Brooks House Association.

 Kenya, 1997–2000

 Following graduation Stockman served as a school teacher in Kenya for two years.
 Stockman and other teachers set up the Jitegemee non-governmental organization.

 While living in Kenya, Stockman began writing for The New York Times, The Christian Science Monitor, the Voice of America and Reuters.

 During her time in Kenya, Stockman covered the international criminal trials stemming from the Rwandan genocide.

 Attempts to interview Mubarik Shah Gillani

 Stockman is reported to have been seeking to interview Mubarik Shah Gillani, an individual who was in hiding, who was also being sought by Daniel Pearl at the time of his death.

 Mariane Pearl, Daniel Pearl's wife, wrote that an article Stockman wrote, linking Gillani to Richard Reid, was the inspiration for her husband to seek the interview that led to his capture and death.